Maintaining performance during vaccination periods: new data with i-BOOST

 D25: Gumboro disease

-i-BOOST group: 1 ml/L for 2 days after each vaccination
+i-BOOST batch: 1 ml/L for 2 days after each vaccination

 Results:

-These results confirm the value of targeted support at the time of vaccination to maintain performance while limiting the impact of vaccination stress.
+These results confirm the value of targeted support at the time of vaccinations to maintain performance, while limiting the impact of vaccine stress.

-🔎 For more information about i-Boost, please contact us or visit our product page.
+🔎 For more information about i-Boost, please feel free to contact us or visit our page .